doo/scanbot-sdk-example-xamarin/README.md

-# Scanners for MRZ, QR codes and barcodes and document scanning with text recognition
+# Scanner for MRZ, QR codes, barcodes and document scanning with text recognition

 ## Scanbot SDK example app for Xamarin

-This example app shows how to integrate the Scanbot SDK for Xamarin.
+This example app demonstrates how to integrate the Scanbot SDK for Xamarin.

 ## What is Scanbot SDK